 Over the next few days, we grew more restless, and it was finally Ava who suggested that we move on.
-We knew we had enough gas to get us to an old national park in the mountains where we could hide away the hordes.
+We knew we had enough gas to get us to an old national park in the mountains where we could hide away from the hordes.

 “That sounds good,” Justine said, and Hadley agreed.

 It wasn’t hard.
 When you’re at the end of the world, you let go of the present and the past.
-You move to deep time when a million years is like the passing of a day.
+You move in deep time when a million years is like the passing of a day.